Jason-W123/stylus-zig-erc20/README.md

 # stylus-zig-erc20
-A zig stylus program of ERC20 token
+A zig stylus program of ERC20 token and partial functions of simple stylus zig sdk example implementation.

 ## build
 ```bash